Tips and Tricks

 If the first page bid estimate is very high, it may mean that your keyword’s Quality Score is poor.
 You can click the Help bubble next to your keyword to find more details.
 To find out more about this topic, check out our article on first page bid estimates.

-Analyze your plan to help make the most of your budget
+Analyse your plan to help make the most of your budget

 As you discover keywords that are viable options, click the button to the right of the column to add them to your keyword plan.
 This will temporarily store your potential keywords.
 Once the keywords are in your plan, you can set a daily budget, bid maximum and location to receive a detailed forecast about the potential for the keywords that you’ve chosen.

-Once you have a list of 10-20 keywords for your group, clicking on the Review Forecasts button will display the estimated clicks, impressions, average position, and average conversion rate for your potential keywords so you can analyze whether they’re realistic for your budget range.
+Once you have a list of 10-20 keywords for your group, clicking on the Review Forecasts button will display the estimated clicks, impressions, average position, and average conversion rate for your potential keywords so you can analyse whether they’re realistic for your budget range.
 Use your findings to add and delete keywords until you have a refined list that will help make the most of your budget.

 The Keyword Planner is a useful tool to lay the groundwork for a successful PPC campaign.